 Originally from Aiken, South Carolina, I’ve lived in Seattle and Bellingham, Washington, and San Francisco, California.
 I have a masters degree in Ecology from UNC Chapel Hill and also spent many years as an estate gardener, and later as a field biologist and land manager.
 In 2000, along with husband/luthier Tom Fellenbaum we opened Acoustic Corner, a musical instrument shop in Black Mountain, NC.
 We sold the business in 2016 and though I no longer repair violins, I still play old-time banjo.

 While Tom is still busy building musical instruments, I have entered semi-retirement.
 I work part time at Kitsbow Cycling Apparel in downtown Old Fort, as Repair Seamstress and Operations Associate.
-I teach occasionally at John C. Campbell Folk School, and exhibit my work and serve on the board at our local Arrowhead Artists and Artisans League gallery.
+I teach occasionally at John C. Campbell Folk School, and exhibit my work at our local Arrowhead Artists and Artisans League gallery.
 I am still an avid gardener, of course, and share our little homestead with husband Tom and Ben, our Puggle.
-Apart from the hayfield and struggling apple orchard, we’ve dedicated most of our land to wildlife habitat, with an emphasis on native bees and migratory songbirds.
+Apart from the hayfield and struggling apple orchard, we’ve dedicated most of our land to wildlife habitat, with an emphasis on wetland preservation, native bees and migratory songbirds.